senad-d/senad-d.github.io/_posts/2023-12-31-github-self-hosted-runner.md

 ### Creating a Dockerfile

 * Installing Docker CLI
-For this to work we need a `dockerfile` and follow instructions to [Install Docker](https://docs.docker.com/engine/install/debian/).</br>
+For this to work we need a `dockerfile` and follow instructions to [Install Docker](https://docs.docker.com/engine/install/debian/).

+We only install the `docker` CLI.
+This is because we want our running to be able to run docker commands , but the actual docker server runs elsewhere.
+This gives you flexibility to tighten security by running docker on the host itself and potentially run the container runtime in a non-root environment.

 Dockerfile: